BackendExpert/video-upload-site/README.md

 ## private_videos()

-- This fuction shows the all public videos uploaded by current login user
+- This fuction shows the all private videos uploaded by current login user

 # Releases